-Parents are encouraged to get involved in Melva Davis Academy of Excellence's learning community by volunteering their time, attending school events or sharing in the decision-making process.
-Parent representation is an integral component of the School Site Council, and the English Learner Advisory Council.
-Each of these groups is responsible for leading and evaluating the school's progress to provide a safe, supportive and effective learning environment.
-In addition to our compliance committees, parents are encouraged to participate in our Back to School Night, parent-teacher conferences, and monthly Coffee with the Principal.
-Melva Davis Academy of Excellence provides a broad range of activities and events to support the learning process in and above the classroom environment.
-Throughout the year staff encourage parents to attend athletic events, parent meetings, student performances, and award celebrations.
+Parents are encouraged to get involved in Mesa Linda Middle School's learning community by volunteering their time, attending school events or sharing in the decision-making process.
+Parent representation is an integral component of the School Site Council and English Learner Advisory Council.
+Mesa Linda Middle School is looking forward to the addition of an African American Parent Advisory Council (AAPAC) for the 2020-2021 School Year.
+These groups are responsible for leading and evaluating the school's progress to provide a safe, supportive and effective learning environment.
+In addition to our compliance committees, parents are encouraged to participate in our Back to School Night, and parent-teacher conferences.
+Mesa Linda Middle School provides a broad range of activities and events to support the learning process in and above the classroom environment.
+Throughout the year staff encourage parents to attend athletic events, parent meetings, student performances, award celebrations, science fair night and our art showcase.